 - Parasites: Ectoparasites or those with a migrating tissue phase.
 Heartworm (Dirofilaria immitis) is also a common cause of eosinophilia in dogs.
 Not all parasitic infections are associated with an eosinophilia and most hemoparasites (e.g. Mycoplasma) do not cause an eosinophilia (Hepatozoon is an exception but the eosinophilia could be due to tissue cysts of the parasite).
 Common cause of eosinophilia.

-- Hypoadrenocortism: Addison's disease.
-Lack of corticosteroids can result in an eosinophilia that is usually mild.
+- Hypoadrenocortism: Addison’s disease.
+Lack of corticosteroids can result in an eosinophilia that is usually mild, but can be marked in rare cases.

 - Idiopathic hypereosinophilic syndrome: This has been reported in dogs (Rottweilers) and cats (various breeds) (McEwan et al., 1985).
 The disease is associated with a moderate to marked persistent eosinophilia (mature eosinophils with a minimal left shift in eosinophils) and eosinophilic tissue infiltrates with no identifiable cause.
 Dogs respond to immunosuppressive doses of corticosteroids (Sykes et al., 2001).